cambridge-mlg/mphil-intro-module/README.md

 After you have installed python, you will need to install a few dependencies.
 To install these, or check that they are already installed, type the following command into your terminal:

-python3 -m pip install scipy numpy matplotlib pandas
+python3 -m pip install scipy numpy matplotlib pandas jupyter

-This should return a "Succesfully installed" message.
+This should return a "Successfully installed" message.

 -----